-Ferrari GT Evolution for iPhone review
+Ferrari GT Evolution full review

 Ever wanted to take to the streets of European cities like Madrid and Athens behind the wheel of a high-powered Italian race car?
 Now you can thanks to Ferrari GT Evolution by Gameloft.

 The game tests your skill handling the massive horsepower of purebred Ferrari sports cars - 33 different models in all, everything from classics like the Testarossa and the 250 GTO to newer models like the California and the F430.
 It’s more than just a cosmetic difference — each car handles a bit differently, with different acceleration and handling around corners.

 The game’s Career mode puts you in the role of an up-and-coming racer on a street racing circuit.
 You can engage in races for money; the higher you place and the better you do, more races will be available to you.